History of Drew Brees in Timeline

 June 2010: Appointment to President's Council

-In June 2010, President Obama appointed Drew Brees as co-chair of the newly renamed President's Council on Sports, Fitness, and Nutrition.
+In June 2010, President Obama appointed Drew Brees to be co-chair of the newly renamed President's Council on Sports, Fitness, and Nutrition, along with former Olympic gymnast Dominique Dawes.

 July 6, 2010: Release of "Coming Back Stronger"

-On July 6, 2010, Drew Brees released his first book, "Coming Back Stronger: Unleashing the Hidden Power of Adversity", co-authored by Chris Fabry.
+On July 6, 2010, Drew Brees released his first book, "Coming Back Stronger: Unleashing the Hidden Power of Adversity", co-authored by Chris Fabry, which opened at number 3 on The New York Times nonfiction bestseller list.

-In October 2010, Drew Brees appeared in an It Gets Better video, delivering an anti-bullying message following suicides by gay teenagers.
+In October 2010, Drew Brees appeared in an It Gets Better video, delivering an anti-bullying message in response to a series of suicides committed by gay teenagers.

 On December 17, 2010, Drew Brees was named AP Male Athlete of the Year.

-In 2010, Drew Brees was ranked number 48 on the documentary Big Ten Icons, featuring the conference's top fifty student-athletes.
+In 2010, Drew Brees was ranked number 48 on the Big Ten Icons documentary, featuring the conference's top fifty student-athletes.

-In 2011, The Big Ten Conference's Griese–Brees Quarterback of the Year award was named in his and Bob Griese's honor.
+In 2011, the Big Ten Conference's Griese–Brees Quarterback of the Year award was initiated and named in Drew Brees' and Bob Griese's honor.

 In 2012, Drew Brees was ranked as the second-best player in the league by his peers on the NFL Top 100 Players of 2012.

-In 2012, due to Sean Payton's suspension, Aaron Kromer served as the Saints' temporary head coach for the first six games, followed by Joe Vitt taking over head coaching responsibilities after Week 8.
+In 2012, due to Sean Payton's suspension, Drew Brees began the season with Aaron Kromer as the temporary head coach for the first six games, followed by Joe Vitt taking over head coaching duties after Week 8.

-In October 2013, Drew Brees's NCAA record for pass attempts in a game (83) was broken by Washington State quarterback Connor Halliday.
+In October 2013, the NCAA record for pass attempts in a game, previously held by Drew Brees, was broken by Washington State quarterback Connor Halliday.

-In 2013, Drew Brees was selected to the Pro Bowl as an injury replacement for Robert Griffin III and was ranked 11th by his peers on the NFL Top 100 Players of 2013.
+In 2013, Drew Brees was selected to his seventh Pro Bowl as an injury replacement for Robert Griffin III and was ranked 11th by his peers on the NFL Top 100 Players of 2013.

-In 2013, Peyton Manning surpassed Drew Brees's record by one passing yard, ending the season with an NFL-record 5,477 passing yards and averaging 342.31 yards per game.
+In 2013, Peyton Manning surpassed Drew Brees's record by one passing yard, finishing the season with an NFL-record 5,477 passing yards, averaging 342.31 yards per game.

-Drew Brees described the 2014 season as his "most frustrating", despite moving into fourth place in career passing yardage and becoming the NFL's all-time leader in completion percentage.
-He earned an Offensive Player of the Week award and extended his streak to seven straight seasons with at least 30 touchdown passes and nine straight seasons of 4,000 passing yards.
-The Saints finished 7-9 and missed the playoffs.
+Drew Brees described the 2014 season as his "most frustrating."
+Despite personal achievements like moving into fourth place on the career passing yardage list and becoming the NFL's all-time leader in completion percentage, the Saints finished with a 7-9 record and missed the playoffs.

-In 2014, Drew Brees was ranked sixth by his fellow players on the NFL Top 100 Players.
+In 2014, Drew Brees was ranked sixth by his fellow players on the NFL Top 100 Players of 2014.

-In a 2014 interview, Drew Brees stated that the story of him being named after Dallas Cowboys wide receiver Drew Pearson was "just legend".
+In a 2014 interview, Drew Brees clarified that the story of him being named after Dallas Cowboys wide receiver Drew Pearson was "just legend".

 May 2015: Stake in Walk-On's Bistreaux & Bar

-In May 2015, Drew Brees purchased a 25% stake in Walk-On's Bistreaux & Bar, a sports bar chain.
+In May 2015, Drew Brees purchased a 25% stake in Walk-On's Bistreaux & Bar, a sports bar that originated in Baton Rouge, Louisiana.

-On November 1, 2015, Drew Brees tied the NFL record for touchdown passes in a single game with seven during a 52-49 Saints' victory over the New York Giants.
-He completed 39-of-50 passes for 505 yards, recording his second career game with at least 500 passing yards and earning him the NFC Offensive Player of the Week.
+On November 1, 2015, Drew Brees tied the NFL record for touchdown passes in a single game with seven during a 52-49 Saints victory over the New York Giants.
+He passed for 505 yards and earned the NFC Offensive Player of the Week award for his performance.

-In 2016, Drew Brees's streak of 45 consecutive games with a touchdown pass ended.
-He surpassed Dan Marino for fourth in career touchdown passes and reached the 60,000-yard milestone, achieving his 10th straight 4,000-yard season.
-Despite these achievements, the Saints finished with a 7-9 record and missed the playoffs.
-He was ranked 30th by his peers on the NFL Top 100 Players of 2016.
+In 2016, Drew Brees surpassed Dan Marino for fourth in career touchdown passes.
+He also reached the 60,000-yard milestone and had his 10th straight 4,000-yard season.
+Despite his accomplishments, the Saints finished with a 7–9 record and missed the playoffs.
+He was ranked 30th by his fellow players on the NFL Top 100 Players of 2016.

-In the Saints' 2016 season opener, Drew Brees threw a career-high 98-yard touchdown pass to Brandin Cooks.
+In the Saints' 2016 season opener, Drew Brees threw a career-high 98-yard touchdown pass to Brandin Cooks in a narrow loss to the Oakland Raiders.
 He finished the game with 423 passing yards and four touchdown passes, tying him with Peyton Manning for the most 400-yard passing games in NFL history.

 On December 19, 2017, Drew Brees was named to his 11th career Pro Bowl.

-From 2017 to 2020, Drew Brees led the New Orleans Saints to four consecutive division titles.
+Drew Brees led the New Orleans Saints to a division title in 2017, marking the beginning of a four-year streak.

-On March 13, 2018, Drew Brees signed a two-year, $50 million contract extension with the Saints.
+On March 13, 2018, Drew Brees signed a two-year, $50 million contract extension with the Saints, including $27 million guaranteed.

-In April 2018, Drew Brees filed a lawsuit against a San Diego jeweler, claiming he and his wife paid $15 million for investment-grade diamonds valued at only $6 million.
+In April 2018, Drew Brees filed a lawsuit against a San Diego jeweler, claiming that he and his wife paid $15 million for investment-grade diamonds that were later appraised at only $6 million.

-In 2018, Drew Brees was ranked eighth by his fellow players on the NFL Top 100 Players.
+In 2018, Drew Brees was ranked eighth by his fellow players on the NFL Top 100 Players of 2018.

 In the fall of 2018, the Byron "Whizzer" White NFL Man of the Year Award, previously named after Byron "Whizzer" White, was renamed in honor of Alan Page.